jacktasia/java-repl/README.md

 How is this different from "real" REPLs?
 ----------------------------------------

-Since java is a complied/static language a traditional REPL just isn't possible. java-repl is essentially just injecting your code into a simple `main` method template.
+Since Java is a complied/static language a traditional REPL just isn't possible. java-repl is essentially just injecting your code into a simple `main` method template.
 Then it attempts to compile that file and if that works run it.
 Yes, that means it's running ALL valid code EVERY time you run a command.
-This is why the `command` section below has a number of features (`i`, `r`, `runonce`) that are unnecessary with real REPLs.
+This is why the `command` section below has a number of features (like `i`, `r`, `runonce`) that are unnecessary with real REPLs.
 These quickly get old.
-I discourage too much time spend in java-repl.
+I discourage too much time spent in java-repl.
 It's meant for checking something quickly and moving on...